denoland/deno/docs/typescript/faqs.md

 chosen to have fully qualified module specifiers.
 In part this is because it treats TypeScript as a first class language.
 Also, Deno uses explicit module resolution, with no _magic_.
-This is effectively the same way browsers themselves work, thought they don't obviously support TypeScript directly.
+This is effectively the same way browsers themselves work, though they don't obviously support TypeScript directly.
 If the TypeScript modules use imports that don't have these design decisions in mind, they may not work under Deno.

 Also, in recent versions of Deno (starting with 1.5), we have started to use a Rust library to do transformations of TypeScript to JavaScript in certain